SamTrans/gtfs-qa/README.md

 ## Quick start

 [Binder](https://mybinder.org) is an awesome tool that runs code notebooks live from anywhere.

-Click on the snazzy button to launch this repo with binder:
+Click on the button to launch this repo with Binder:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/SamTrans/gtfs-qa/master)